-We schedule routine visits for various needs, whether taking care of your teeth by going to the dentist, taking care of your physical health by going to the doctor, and even scheduling routine visits for cosmetic reasons, like nails, brows, and lashes.
-So why don’t we prioritize routine mental health testing and visits?
+We schedule routine visits for various needs, whether taking care of your teeth by going to the dentist, taking care of your physical health by going to the doctor, and even scheduling visits for cosmetic reasons, like nails, brows, and lashes.
+So why don’t we prioritize mental health testing and visits?

 routine mental health